CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getinprocinspectioninterface-method.md

 ## <a name="parameters"></a>Paramètres
  `ppicd`
- [out](/cpp/atl/iunknown) objet qui peut être interrogé pour une `ICorDebugProcess` interface.
+ [out](/cpp/atl/iunknown) object that can be queried for an `ICorDebugProcess` interface.

 ## <a name="remarks"></a>Notes
- L’API de débogage du common language runtime (CLR) prise en charge limitée dans le processus de débogage dans le .NET Framework version 1.0.
-Dans le processus de débogage activé un profileur d’utiliser les parties de l’inspection de l’API de débogage. À la suite de commentaires des clients, dans le processus de débogage a été supprimé depuis le .NET Framework version 2.0 et remplacé par un ensemble de fonctionnalités qui sont plus adaptées à l’API de profilage.
+ The common language runtime (CLR) debugging API supported limited in-process debugging in the .NET Framework version 1.0.
+In-process debugging enabled a profiler to use the inspection portions of the debugging API.
+As a result of customer feedback, in-process debugging has been removed from the .NET Framework in version 2.0, and replaced with a set of functionality that is more in line with the profiling API.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib

- **Version du .NET framework :** 1.0
+ **.NET Framework Version:** 1.0

 ## <a name="see-also"></a>Voir aussi